 If you are interested to learn more about Jiufen’s history as a mining town, definitely visit Jiufen Gold Ore Museum.

 Check out other places outside of Taipei

 As I have mentioned above, Jiufen Old Street itself is quite small and can be explored in under 3 hours, so it’s worth researching what other places you want to visit.
-Here are a few destinations you can consider to lump together with Jiufen!
+Here are a few destinations you can consider lumping together with Jiufen!

 Keelung Food Market – This is one of the most famous night markets in Taipei.
 It’s located about 15 minutes drive away from Jiufen, so if you’re already in the area and you love food – definitely make a stop here.
-You probably want to go in the late afternoon or at night time, since that’s usually when the food markets in Taiwan starts to come alive.
+You probably want to go in the late afternoon or at night time, since that’s usually when the food markets in Taiwan start to come alive.

 Shifen Waterfall – This waterfall is one of the most scenic waterfalls in Taiwan.
-Aside of the waterfall, you can also visit Shifen Old Street nearby.
+Aside from the waterfall, you can also visit Shifen Old Street nearby.

 If you want to visit Shifen and Keelung in addition to Jiufen, you might be interested in this shuttle bus tour: Shifen, Jiufen and Keelung Bus

-Yehliu Geopark – This nature park is located in the northern coast of Taiwan.
-It is known for the unique geological formations.
+Yehliu Geopark – This nature park is located on the northern coast of Taiwan.
+It is known for its unique geological formations.
 If you like nature, this is definitely a place to visit.